Documentation

 is not bogon, hence it is set to false

-In general, there is no good reason to query bogon IP addresses, since they are local or special IP
+Generally, there is no good reason to query bogon IP addresses, as they are local or special IP addresses

-that exist in every local network and don't have a special meaning in the Internet.
+that exist in every local network and have no unique significance on the Internet.

 #